fadhilsalih1994/Finance/README.md

-# Calculate VaR using Mnte Carlo simulation
+# Calculate VaR using Monte Carlo simulation

 Objective: To calculate the VaR using Monte Carlo simulation for tickers provided by the user